 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.

 I have a BA in English and graduated with honors.
-I have 12 hours of master's coursework in creative writing, have won a university writing contest, have 3 years tutoring experience in a university Writing Center, am currently under peer-review for publishing in an academic journal, am an avid reader, have written grants totaling in excess of $50,000, and made a 30 on the ACT.
+I have 12 hours of master's coursework in creative writing, have won a university writing contest, have had 2 pieces, one fiction and one non-fiction, brought to publication, have 5 years tutoring experience in a university Writing Center, am currently under peer-review for publishing in an academic journal, am an avid reader, have written grants totaling in excess of $50,000.
+I made a 30 on the ACT and a 1210 on the GRE.

 I made A's in B's in all math classes through high school and college, from pre-algebra to calculus II.
 I also made over a 1200 on the GRE and a 30 on the ACT.
 I have tutored many students in sections of the GRE, SAT, and ACT.